-The Key ID subfield contains the Key ID corresponding to the WUR TK (WTK) or WUR IGTK (WIGTK).
+The Key ID subfield contains the Key ID corresponding to the WTK or WIGTK. (#3268)

-The BPN Present subfield is set to 1 if the BPN field is present in the WUR Protection element and is set to 0 otherwise.
+The PN Present subfield is set to 1 if the PN field is present in the WUR PN Update element and is set to 0 otherwise.

-The BPN field in the WUR Protection element is present if the BPN Present subfield is set to 1.
+The PN field in the WUR PN Update element is present if the PN Present subfield is set to 1.
 Otherwise, it is not present.

-The BPN field is 5 octets and is illustrated in Figure 9-776r (BPN field format).
+The PN field is 6 octets and is illustrated in Figure 9-776r (PN field format).